apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Choosing-reader-methods.md

 **Built-in convertible types:**

-- `Swift.Duration`: Converts from an integer value to a Duration measured in seconds.
+- `Swift.Duration`: Converts from an integer value to a duration measured in seconds.

 **Int-backed enums:**